Scott Borek

-Scott Gordon Borek is an American ice hockey player and coach who has been involved with college hockey for over 35 years.
+Scott Gordon Borek (born May 25, 1962) is an American ice hockey player and coach who has been involved with college hockey for over 35 years.
 Currently, Borek is the head coach at Merrimack College.

 Career

 Borek started his college playing career at Dartmouth in 1981 and had nearly tripled his point production in his sophomore season when a neck injury forced him to end his playing days prematurely.
 He remained a member of the Big Green by becoming a student assistant the following year and after graduating with a degree in English.
 He became a full-time coach with Providence becoming his next stop.
 After seven years in Rhode Island (3 with the Friars and 4 more with Brown) got his first head coaching gig with Division III Colby.
-Borek was back at the Division I level three years later as an associate coach for Lake Superior State and then head coach a year later.
+Coaching the team for 3 years and finishing as a finalist for the Division III Coach of the Year award in 1994 after leading the team to a 13-9-2 record.
+After the 1994–95 season Borek was back at the Division I level as an associate coach for Lake Superior State and then head coach a year later.

 Borek was taking over from Jeff Jackson after a brief but historic career that saw the Lakers win two national titles in three years.
-Predictably the results weren't as great as they had been under his old boss but after five years the team appeared to be mired in mediocrity and was fired following the 2001 season.
+Predictably the results weren't as great as they had been under his old boss but after five years the team appeared to be mired in mediocrity.
+He would be named CCHA Coach of the Year during the 1999–00 season after leading the team to a 17-9-2 conference record and a overall record of 18-16-2.
+But he was ultimately fired following the 2001 season.
 After a year behind the bench at New England College Borek became an assistant at New Hampshire for Dick Umile.
 He remained with the Wildcats until 2015 when he returned to his old stomping grounds as an associate coach for Providence.

-Borek was hired as the head coach at Merrimack College on April 9, 2018.